The Importance of Dental Sealants in Protecting Your Teeth

 With the protection they can provide, you can save money in the long run.
 The more you are committed to addressing your dental issues while they are still manageable, the less time and money you have to spend on expensive options in the future.

 Unfortunately, dental sealants may not be covered by your insurance.
 The reason for this is that your provider may not be able to justify the cost of this proactive dental procedure.
 Apart from that, they can only protect your teeth for 10 years (max).
-They are also not a cure all method.
-That said, dental problems may still occur.
+Dental problems may still occur.

 Talk to your dentist about dental sealants and how you may benefit from them.